-Of all of the tabletop RPGs that I’ve played, 5th edition Dungeons & Dragons has been a constant in my gaming life since it launched in 2014.
+Of all of the tabletop RPGs that I’ve played, the 5th edition of Dungeons & Dragons has been a constant in my gaming life since it launched in 2014.
 I consider it a gold standard of what I personally want and enjoy in role-playing games.
-Especially after the slog that was 4th edition.
+Especially after the slog that was the 4th edition.

 I’ve been constantly surprised by how consistently good to great the book adventures have been.
 If you’re looking to start playing or are just hungry for a new module to run, turn your attention to these D&D campaigns.
-Just crack open one of these books and almost everything you need to run it is in there.
+Just crack open one of these books, and almost everything you need to run it is in there.

 The only additional things I’d recommend picking up are a Player’s Handbook, as it contains pretty much everything you need to know to actually play the game, and a Monster Manual, as these adventures don’t list the stats for every monster you will encounter within their pages.

 This article has been updated since its original publication.

 If you’re looking to start playing D&D, both the Starter Set and Essentials Kit are great options to help both players and Dungeon Masters acquaint themselves with the game.
 You learn by doing, and there’s plenty to do in these kits.

 Depending on which you pick up, you’ll get a different adventure: The Lost Mine of Phandelver (Starter) and The Dragon of Icespire Peak (Essentials).
 The booklets these adventures come in may seem thin, but you’d be surprised by how much there is to do in both of them.
 I’ve run Phandelver a few times, both as player and DM, and I’ve enjoyed it every playthrough.
 If you’re a big fan of The Adventure Zone, the gang ran Phandelver for the podcast’s first arc, Here There Be Gerblins.